playcanvas/developer.playcanvas.com/docs/user-manual/xr/using-webxr.md

 }
 ```

-And you can subscribe to availability change events too:
+You can subscribe to availability change events too:

 ```javascript
 app.xr.on('available', function (type, available) {